Adidas Jabulani: Appearances

 It was announced on 4 December 2009 that the Jabulani was to be the official match ball of the 2010 FIFA World Cup held in South Africa.
 The ball was also used as the match ball for the 2009 FIFA Club World Cup in the United Arab Emirates, and a special version of the ball, the Jabulani Angola, was the match ball of the 2010 African Cup of Nations.

-This ball was also used in the 2010 Clausura Tournament of Argentina as well as the 2010 MLS season in the United States and Canada in the league's colours of blue and green.
+This ball was also used in the 2010 Clausura Tournament of Argentina as well as the 2010 MLS season and 2011 MLS season in the United States and Canada in the league's colours of blue and green.

 In Europe domestic leagues, it was used in the 2010–11 Bundesliga in the league signature colours of red and white, known as the Torfabrik ("Goal Factory"), and in the 2010–11 Primeira Liga, coloured in white.

 UEFA used the ball in the Super Cup and the Europa League with respective official match ball colours and design.

+A new version of the ball called the "SpeedCell" was manufactured for the 2010 FIFA Club World Cup and the 2011 FIFA Women's World Cup.
+It featured the same technology as the Jabulani, but in a blue color scheme.

+The ball was used in the J.League during the 2010 and 2011 seasons.